There’s no getting around it. Organic foods are often more expensive than conventional foods.

 This brings us back to our original dilemma: we’d like to buy organic for the lower pesticide residues and the potential higher nutrient content, but we don’t want to break the bank.
 What’s the best approach?
 Which foods should I buy organic?

 You can work to reduce pesticide levels in your conventional foods.
 Baking, boiling, canning, frying, juicing, peeling and washing of fruits and vegetables helps reduce levels of pesticide residues from 10 to 80 percent, so be sure to wash all foods carefully and cook thoroughly.
 A 2014 study reported that washing with tap water reduced pesticide levels by 60 to 70 percent.

 2. Buy Local

-Check in with farms in your area and find out what pesticides they use.
-Those that use sustainable pest management techniques are likely to have produce that you can feel good about using.
+Check-in with farms in your area and find out what pesticides they use.
+Those who use sustainable pest management techniques are likely to have produce that you can feel good about using.

 3. Avoid the ‘Dirty Dozen’ Plus One

 Choose organic in those produce items most likely to have the highest pesticide residues.
 Each year, the Environmental Working Group (EWG) puts out a “dirty dozen” list of foods that tested highest for pesticides.
 According to their 2017 list, the following foods are best bought organic: